H4xl0r/SpyBoxRat/README.md

 # SpyBoxRat
-Remote Access Tool written in VBNET
+Remote Access Tool written in VBNET UNDER LICENSE READ THE END OF THIS PAGE !

 * Key Features :